 Identical twins are associated with loner cells.
-If you have not read the page on loner cells, it is highly recommended that you go to that page and understand loner cells first.
+If you have not read the page on loner cells, it is highly recommended that you read and understand loner cells first.

-Identical twins are two cells on the Sudoku board that are known to have the same value, but the actual value of the cells don't need to be known to call the numbers identical twins.
+Identical twins are two cells on the Sudoku board that are known to have the same value.
+The actual value of the cells don't need to be known to call the numbers identical twins.

 Whenever there is a loner cell in a puzzle there is also a possibility that the loner cell has an identical twin.
 Here is a puzzle with a loner cell that is also an identical twin.